immerjs/immer/readme.md

 ## Immer on older JavaScript environments?

 By default `produce` tries to use proxies for optimal performance.
 However, on older JavaScript engines `Proxy` is not available.
 For example, when running Microsoft Internet Explorer or React Native on Android.
-In such cases Immer will fallback to an ES5 compatible implementation which works identical, but is a bit slower.
+In such cases, Immer will fallback to an ES5 compatible implementation which works identical, but is a bit slower.

 ## Importing immer

 `produce` is exposed as the default export, but optionally it can be used as name import as well, as this benefits some older project setups.
-So the following imports are all correct, where the first is recommend:
+So the following imports are all correct, where the first is recommended:

 ```javascript
 import produce from "immer"